Table of Contents

 (Include this paragraph only in cases where the decision is based solely on the contribution record of the person.)

 If you are in financial need you may qualify for Supplementary Welfare Allowance.
-You can get full details of this allowance from your local Community Welfare Officer based at your local health centre.
+You can get full details of this allowance from your Designated Person (formerly known as Community Welfare Officer) based at your local Department of Social Protection Office.

 (Advise about SWA)